Admission Information for Graduate Study in Chemistry

 - A 3.0 GPA in a graduate degree, with most courses graded regularly (not as "pass/fail")

 - In consideration of the different grading scales used around the world, each academic department evaluates international transcripts to determine on a case-by-case basis whether they demonstrate one of the above requirements.

 International students, whose native language is not English, are also required to submit their TOEFL score; applications with a TOEFL under 80 (internet-based test) will not be considered.
 You are encouraged to apply online at the Graduate School.
 More detailed information on minimum TOEFL requirements can be found at: http://www.binghamton.edu/grad-school/prospective-students/admission-requirements.html.

-The admission of international students is highly competitive.
-To be competitive you will need a TOEFL score of at least 90 (internet-based test), and a combined verbal and quantitative GRE score of over 1200 (old system) or 310 (new system effective Nov.
-2011).
+We receive a large number of international applications every year.
+To be competitive, you will need a TOEFL score of at least 90 (internet-based test), and a combined verbal and quantitative GRE score of 310.
 A high score on the subject test will also help.

 Where to apply